NikolayKanchev/mandatoryTech/mysql-connector-java-5.1.41/docs/README.txt

    is running to the MySQL server on the port that MySQL is listening to (by default, 3306).

-   15.4: I have a servlet/application that works fine for a day, and then stops working overnight
+   15.4: I have a servlet/application that works fine for a date, and then stops working overnight

    MySQL closes connections after 8 hours of inactivity.
 You